B.S., Electrical Engineering, Georgia Institute of Technology

 Ph.D., Georgia Institute of Technology (2006)

-Digital signal processing; genomics; biological modeling; chemical source localization and tracking; bio-inspired robotics; adaptive filtering
+Digital signal processing; machine learning genomics; biological modeling; chemical source localization and tracking

-- Developing new methods and technologies to mine metagenomic data to study the human microbiome and soil samples
+- Developing new methods and technologies to mine metagenomic data to study the human microbiome and environmental samples

 - Investigating chemical source localization

 - Innovative engineering education in graduate, undergraduate, and K12 education

 Gail Rosen received a B.S., M.S., and Ph.D. from the Georgia Institute of Technology.
 She is a recipient of an NSF CAREER award, a Drexel Faculty Career Development award, and a Louis and Bessie Stein Fellowship award.
 She serves on the editorial board of the BMC Microbiome journal and as an associate editor of EURASIP Bioinformatics and Systems Biology.
 Dr. Rosen serves as IEEE Philadelphia Section Chapter co-Chair for Signal Processing.
 Her professional memberships include IEEE, the IEEE Engineering in Medicine and Biology Society, and the Society of Women Engineers.